gabolsgabs/DALI/README.md

 #### 1- The dataset.

-You can find the different versions and the link for donwload them in [here](https://github.com/gabolsgabs/DALI/blob/master/versions/).
+You can find the different versions and the link for download them in [here](https://github.com/gabolsgabs/DALI/blob/master/versions/).

 #### 2- The code for working with DALI.
 This repository provides (DALI/code) a small python package for working with DALI.